Coherent-Partners/spark-ts-sdk/docs/authentication.md

 ## Bearer Token

-A bearer token (or simply token) is a short-lived JSON Web token that allows you to authenticate to the Spark platform and access its APIs.
+A bearer token (or simply token) is a short-lived JSON Web token (JWT) that allows you to authenticate to the Spark platform and access its APIs.
 Follow [this guide][bearer-token] to learn how to access your bearer token.